 Mr Middleton brings extensive experience in the equity markets and also with other exploration companies.
-He is a previous Managing Director of Crest Minerals Ltd and is the founder and Managing Director of SA Capital Funds Management Limited.
+He is a Director of Kalamazoo Resources Limited a previous Managing Director of Crest Minerals Ltd and is the founder and Managing Director of SA Capital Funds Management Limited.